parse-community/docs/_includes/parse-server/best-practice.md

 }
 ```

-Regardless of how secure your Parse Server is with ACLs and CLPs, a few lines of insecure cloud functions can undo it.
+Regardless of how secure your Parse Server is with ACLs and CLPs, a few lines of insecure Cloud Functions can undo it.

 A secure solution would be to ensure that users can only update their email, such as: